variocube/image/README.md

 ### raspi3

+The `raspi3` target uses the mainline kernel and the `arm64` architecture.
+This would be the preferred setup, however it **currently does not work** due to kvm/qemu related errors during bootstrap.

-The `raspi3` image contains a boot partition with the firmware required for boot.
+The image contains a boot partition with the firmware required for boot.

-### revpi
+### revpi3

-The compute module in the RevolutionPi does not work with the mainline kernel.
-Therefore we use `rpi-update` to install the firmware and kernel to the boot partition.
+The Compute Module in the RevolutionPi 3 does not work with the mainline kernel.
+Therefore, we use `rpi-update` to install the firmware and kernel to the boot partition.
+Please note that this setup also requires using the `armhf` architecture.

 We still need an init ramdisk to resize the root fs.
 Therefore, we do install a mainline kernel.
 Once it supports the RevolutionPi, an upgrade is basically installing `raspi-firmware`.
 This would automatically replace the existing firmware with the one from the mainline kernel.

-## Packages

-Currently, the image only contains the `variocube-unit` package.
-Other packages must be installed on the running system.

-It would be desirable to install `variocube-kiosk` and `variocube-app-host`, but this is prevented by a SEGFAULT during installation of python when running on qemu.

 ## Resources